stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 find more information about that [here](https://cloud.google.com/docs/authentication/production#auth-cloud-implicit-python).
 Honestly, if you're working outside of a corp environment and not dealing with private data, I don't bother...

 You may also need to create an SSH key and add it to your Google Cloud account.
-TODO
+Consider using [GCloud's guide on ssh keys](https://cloud.google.com/compute/docs/connect/add-ssh-keys#metadata) (or OS Login if you do that) to set up ssh keys and [using `ssh-agent`](https://kb.iu.edu/d/aeww) to make executing the SSH commands easier.

 ## Creating a TPU VM Instance